Golden Retriever Dog Breed Information Hub

 Crates: just make sure to purchase one that will fit the Golden Retriever and won’t break too easily.

-Beds: the bed can be the same size as the crate, but also from a material that will be easy to clean, dry, and carry around when needed.
+Beds: the bed can be the same size as the crate, but also from a material that will be easy to clean, dry, and carry around when needed, like a shedding dog bed.

 Harness: car harness is the most popular.
 And they are also ideal for those with puppies that will for sure grow super fast.